By Ernst Lamothe Jr.

 “The chances of injuries decrease when you don’t have tired muscles and you are not constantly putting stress on your joints.”

 In addition, a mistake an athlete makes is running in the wrong places.
 Banga suggests instead of hitting the pavement for a jog or run that you instead utilize the grass or a treadmill to absorb the blow to your hips, knees and ankles.
+If you impact your ankle, you might need a total ankle replacement in the future.
+You can get the legal support of experienced lawyers for injury charges, who could help you in filing a personal injury claim and help you to get the money required to pay for medical bills and cover other expenses.

 “You have to be aware that joint degeneration and stress can occur with that kind of impact.
 Every step you take on a hard surface is putting three to four times your body weight of impact through your lower extremity joints,” he added.